It all started with a gift.

 “God has helped me so much in my life and I want to do what I can, and do what he calls me to do.”

 Want to join Lucy and other World Vision supporters in advocating for children around the world?
 Learn more about our Volunteer Advocate Community!
-You can also take action TODAY to support the Ending Violence Against Children Resolution: Just fill out the simple form below to send an email to your member of Congress.
+You can also take action TODAY to support the Ending Violence Against Children Resolution.

 **When you submit your details, you agree to receive occasional updates about World Vision’s campaigns.
 You can unsubscribe at any time.